-Your affiliates can be bloggers, other stores, or even professional affiliate marketers.
+Your affiliates can come from various backgrounds, such as bloggers, other online stores, or even professional affiliate marketers.

-There are always lots of things to do when it comes to preparing for a sales season like Black Friday and I hope this checklist has helped you get some of it under control at least.
+Preparing for a major sales event like Black Friday involves a multitude of tasks, and I hope this checklist has helped you get a good handle on at least some of them.

-If you’re looking for even more unique ideas to try, here are some things that I thought of for people who want to make the most of it:
+But if you’re eager for additional creative ideas to maximize your Black Friday success, here are some suggestions that have crossed my mind for those who are keen to make the most out of it:

 - “Going Live” on socials on the day of the sale